theniceboy/coc-flutter/README.md

 ## Code Actions

-Add below config mapping
+`coc.nvim` provides code actions.
+To enable them, add the following configuration in your vimrc

-> this config should be in the coc.nvim README
+> this can also be found in `coc.nvim` README

 ``` vim
 xmap <leader>a  <Plug>(coc-codeaction-selected)
 nmap <leader>a  <Plug>(coc-codeaction-selected)
 ```

-Applying codeAction to the selected region.
+To show code actions on selected areas:

-Example: `<leader>aap` for current paragraph, `<leader>aw` for the current word
+- `<leader>aap` for current paragraph, `<leader>aw` for the current word

-Then you will see action list:
+Then you will see a list of code actions:

 - Wrap with Widget
 - Wrap with Center